gplepage/lsqfit/doc/html/_sources/overview.txt

 model space we are exploring.
 The *a priori* probability for the prior just above is vanishingly small (because it is ridiculous), and so comparing its ``logGBF`` to the others is nonsensical.
-Empirical Bayes typically makes sense only when varying a single a parameter, or varying a group of parameters together.

 Note that :func:`empbayes_fit` allows ``fitargs(z)`` to return a dictionary of arguments for the fitter together with a ``plausibility`` for |~| ``z``, which corresponds to ``log(P(model))`` in the discussion above.
 This allows you steer the search away from completely implausible solutions.

+Empirical Bayes tends to be most useful when varying the width of the prior for a single parameter,  or varying the widths of a group of parameters together.
+It is also useful for validating (rather than setting) the choice of a prior or set of priors for a fit, by comparing the optimal choice (according to the data) with choice actually used.

 .. _positive-parameters: